 Does anyone else decide on takeout by craving?
 I do.

-Restaurants with one location are linked to Google Maps, and to the website if there is more than one location.
+Restaurants with one location are often linked to Google Maps, or to the website, especially if there is more than one location.
 I hope this list helps you find satisfying options!

 NOTES: I’ll continually update my recommendations and add photos, so be sure to save, Pin, or bookmark this page.